pigsyn/MacProFirmwareToolUpdate/README.md

 # Releases
-You can also download a patched version: https://github.com/pigsyn/MacProFirmwareToolUpdate/releases You will need to disable SIP before running this firmware upgrade
+You can also download a patched version: https://github.com/pigsyn/MacProFirmwareToolUpdate/releases
+* Disabling SIP is mandatory before running this firmware upgrade if you are running macOS 10.11 (El Capitan) or greater